efren-palacios/duellinks/_posts/news/2018/02/2018-02-06-new-datamined-cards.md

 ---
 layout: blog
+date: 2018-02-06
-title: New datamined cards Feb
+title: New Datamined Cards
 author: Spooncats
 image: /img/news/datamine.png
 category: news
-date: 2018-02-06
 comments: true
-description:
-keywords: news
+description: New files for upcoming events and cards have been found.
+Check here to get a sneak peek of what we can expect in future updates.
+keywords: news, new files, leaked cards, upcoming events, sneak peek, future updates
-permalink: /news/new-datamined-cards-feb
+permalink: /news/february-2018/new-datamined-cards
 ---

 {% include heading.html title=page.title author=page.author %}